Administration time: 10-25 minutes

 Cognitive and Reasoning Test Versions

 This test has 12 questions and topics include verbal, logical and numerical reasoning.
 An example question is below, where the applicant reviews a table and answers in-depth, multiple-choice questions about the content and data.
-If you'll be using Microsoft Office tests as well, then this Workplace Reasoning test will be a complement to those options.

-The Elite Intellect Profile also covers verbal reasoning (20 questions), which is the ability to understand relationships among written or spoken words, which includes word comprehension and associations.
+Part 2 covers verbal reasoning (20 questions), which is the ability to understand relationships among written or spoken words, which includes word comprehension and associations.
 This ability is especially important for jobs requiring quick thinking and jobs requiring that conclusions be drawn from moderate to complex verbal or written communications.
 An example question is below.

 After the test is completed, an easy-to-read score report is instantly emailed to you (not the applicant).
 The reports are designed to be understood by HR staff, business owners or the hiring team.
 It's in a simple to understand format, with percentile scoring to compare your applicants with others.